philseven/cliqq-pay/docs/index.md

   <li> Merchant Site displays the Order Confirmation page.</li>
  </ol>

-**a.1) Request Parameters**
+##### Request Parameters

-Using HTTP Post or Get, the merchant site has to provide the 7-CONNECT Gateway with    the parameters it requires to generate a 7-CONNECT Reference.
+Using `HTTP POST` or `GET`, the merchant site has to provide the 7-CONNECT Request URL with the parameters it requires to generate a 7-CONNECT Reference.
 You will be provided with your own Merchant ID and Transaction Key after completing the merchant agreement.

 | Name | Data Type | Required? | Description |
 | --- | --- | --- | --- |